 After experiencing Bansko Nomad Fest and seeing just how awesome the digital nomad community is, Pelé and Stefan from Coliving Frilingue decided to bring the concept to their own coliving space in the Swiss Alps, creating the first nomad festival in Switzerland.

-I love meeting other long-term travellers, and so when Pelé and Stefan invited me to come and review their first nomad festival, I jumped at the chance.
+I love meeting other long-term travellers, and so when Pelé and Stefan invited me to come and review their first nomad festival and experience coliving in the Alps, I jumped at the chance.

 In this post, I’ll be reviewing my whole experience at Nomad Fest Switzerland, including the highlights, the anti-highlights, how the festival is structured, how much it costs, and everything else you need to know if you’re thinking about going.